salmanzr/BetMeBot/README.md

 ### Send me donations

-1. If you enjoyed this dapp and want to fund my next ones, then feel free to send me Eth at [betmebot.atethereum.eth](https://etherscan.io/enslookup?q=betmebot.atethereum.eth), as linked at the bottom of the page.
+1. If you enjoyed this dapp and want to fund my next ones, then feel free to send me Eth at [betmebot.atethereum.eth](https://etherscan.io/enslookup?q=betmebot.atethereum.eth), as linked at the bottom of the dapp.
 Hope you enjoyed!